segmentio/segment-docs/src/connections/destinations/catalog/castle/index.md

 Tracking events from your server-side is crucial to prevent requests from getting blocked by malicious actors.
 This is recommended for all [Castle's reserved events](https://docs.castle.io/docs/events), such as logins and password changes.

 > warning ""
-> Server-side `track` events are dropped by Castle unless they contain the properties listed below. `identify` calls still create or update a user, but do not create a device if these properties are missing:
+> Server-side `track` events are dropped by Castle unless they contain the properties listed below. `identify` calls still create or update a user, but don't create a device if these properties are missing:
 > - `context.ip`.
 The user's IP address, i.e. not your server's internal IP
 > - `context.user_agent`, alternatively `context.headers` containing at least the `user_agent` field.
 > - `context.client_id`.
 The _Client ID_ forwarded by the web or mobile SDK.